Overview

 Optimize Thyroid Function

 This is one of the interventions used by [Bredesen2014 🕮 ].
 Treat hypothyroidism if present.
-Test free T3 and free T4 (and maybe reverse T3), and not just TSH.
-There are anecdotal reports that geriatric patients treated for hypothyroidism had much lower incidence of Alzheimer's than age-matched peers [Starr2005, pg 57].
+Test TSH, free T3, free T4, and maybe reverse T3.
+There are anecdotal reports that geriatric patients treated for hypothyroidism had a much lower incidence of Alzheimer's than age-matched peers [Starr2005, pg 57].

 Mind-Body Approaches to Reduce Stress

 This is one of the interventions used by [Bredesen2014 🕮 ].
 Stress increases inflammation and reduces the repair mechanisms of the body.
 Stress reduction can reduce corticotropin-releasing factor (CRF) production in the hypothalamus, adrenocorticotropic hormone (ACTH) production in the pituitary, and excessive cortisol production by the adrenal glands.
 There are many methods of stress reduction, ranging from prayer, meditation, yoga, breathing exercises to biofeedback.
-Dr. Weyrich is trained in the application of "Heart Rate Variability" biofeedback training for stress reduction.
+Dr. Weyrich has training in applying "Heart Rate Variability" biofeedback training for stress reduction.

 Balance Metabolism